BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - WS protocol – only basic support for WebSockets is included so far,
    - webClient function is included for making simple HTTP requests,
    - threaded web server sessions,
-   - time-out set to 1,5 seconds for HTTP protocol and ??? seconds for WS protocol to free up limited ESP32 resources used by inactive sessions,
+   - time-out set to 1,5 seconds for HTTP protocol and 5 minutes for WS protocol to free up limited ESP32 resources used by inactive sessions,
    - optional firewall for incoming requests.

 - **telnetServer** can, similarly to webserver, handle commands in two different ways.
 As a programmed response to some commands or it can handle some already built-in commands by itself.
 Only a few built-in commands are implemented so far: